pu6ki/elsyser/README.md

     - ...

 ## The admin site
-1. Check that the Django server is running.
+1. 'python3 manage.py runserver'
 2. Visit http://127.0.0.1:8000/admin/
-3. Login with your superuser data
+3. Log in with your superuser data.
 4. Here you can add, update and remove your models.

 ## License